dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/README.md

 ## Prototype of the feature

-  Please click [here](https://www.figma.com/proto/pGlTwGGnAojQsmcvwEU1o9/Login%2FSign-Up?node-id=6324%3A4393&scaling=scale-down) to see a clickable prototype for the login flow and click [here](https://www.figma.com/proto/bcp6rKNxQoYrYArsPFJS40/Personal-Cabinet?node-id=6829%3A15676&scaling=min-zoom) to see a clickable prototype for the personal cabinet flow.
+Please click [here](https://www.figma.com/proto/pGlTwGGnAojQsmcvwEU1o9/Log-In-Sign-Up?node-id=6324%3A4393&viewport=504%2C425%2C0.02521197311580181&scaling=scale-down) and [here](https://www.figma.com/proto/bcp6rKNxQoYrYArsPFJS40/Personal-Cabinet?node-id=6829%3A15676&viewport=-239%2C424%2C0.08385282009840012&scaling=min-zoom) to see clickable prototypes.

+Please click [here](https://www.figma.com/file/pGlTwGGnAojQsmcvwEU1o9/Log-In-Sign-Up?node-id=0%3A36) and [here](https://www.figma.com/file/bcp6rKNxQoYrYArsPFJS40/Personal-Cabinet?node-id=0%3A1) to see mockups that were included in the prototypes and additional style guides.

 ## User stories